parthava-adabala/snake-game-in-c/README.md

 U can exit the game by pressing "0" any time.

-Afte the game ends it will show the present and previous scores.
+After the game ends it will show the present and previous scores.
 You can delete these scores by entering "0" or "1" to continue.
-You can you plan again by entering "1" or "0" to exit.
+You can you play again by entering "1" or "0" to exit.